-The recommended approach to starting a special process is to use the proc_lib:start_link(Mod, Fun, Args) call instead of the spawn_link/3 BIF.
-Given a module, function, and a list of arguments, it synchronously spawns a process and waits for this process to notify that it has correctly started through the proc_lib:init_ack(Value) call.
-Value is sent back to the parent process, becoming the return value of the start_link/3 call.
-Note how we are passing optional DbgOpts debug option parameters in our start_link call.
-We cover them in Chapter 5.
+The recommended approach to starting a special process is to use the proc lib:start link(Mod, Fun, Args) call instead of the spawn link/3 BIF.
+Given a module, a function, and a list of arguments, it synchronously spawns a process and waits for this process to notify that it has correctly started through the proc_lib:init_ack(Value) call.
+Value is sent back to the parent process, becoming the return value of the start link/3 call.
+Note how we are passing optional DbqOpts debug option parameters in our start_link call.
+We covered them in Chapter 5.
 For now, assume DbgOpts is an empty list.
 Note also how we are passing the Parent process ID to the init/3 function; we need it in our main loop.
-It is the result of the self() BIF in the start_link/2 call.
+It is the result of the self() BIF in the start link/2 call.

 '''

-start_link(Name) ->
+start link(Name) ->

 start_link(Name, []).

 start_link(Name, DbgOpts) ->

 proc_lib:start_link(?MODULE, init, [self(), Name, DbgOpts]).

+stop(Name) -> Name ! stop.

 '''

 '''

-stop(Name) -> Name ! stop.

-init(Parent, Name, DbqOpts) ->
+init(Parent, Name, DbgOpts) ->

 register(Name, self()),

-process flag(trap exit, true),
+process flag(trap exit, true).

 Debug = sys:debug_options(DbgOpts),

 proc_lib:init_ack({ok,self()}),

 free(Name, Parent, Debug).

 '''

 When initializing the process state, we first register the mutex with the alias Name.
-We set the trap exit flag so we can receive exit signals from processes in our linked set (we use links instead of monitors to notify or terminate the caller if the mutex fails).
-And finally, we initialize the debug trace flags using sys:debug options(DbgOpts) call.
+We set the trap exit flag so we can receive exit signals from processes in our linked set (we use links instead of monitors to notify or terminate the caller if the mutex finally, initialize we the debug trace flags sys:debug options(DbgOpts) call.
 The return value of debug options/1 is passed as loop data and stored in the process state.
 It will be needed whenever the special process has to generate a trace message or receives a system message requesting it to update its trace flags.